Mass of Paul VI: Liturgical Movement

 The Liturgical Movement of the nineteenth and twentieth centuries, which arose from the work of Dom Prosper Guéranger, a former abbot of Solesmes Abbey, encouraged the laity to live the liturgy by attending services (not only Mass) often, understanding what they meant, and following the priest in heart and mind.

 Beginnings of the modern revision, 1948–1962

-As per the liturgical reforms under Pius XII, among other changes, the "Last Gospel" (John 1:1–14) that had customarily ended Mass was omitted.
+Liturgical reforms took place under Pius XII, specially in 1955, when the liturgy of Holy Week was reformed.